Logo

 Sec.
 29 – Enrollment stabilization fund

-Maintains current appropriation level for the fund to assist districts with declining enrollment.
+Maintains $71 million to assist districts with declining enrollment.

 Sec.
 30d – Universal breakfast and lunch programs